ChicagoDSA/chapter-website/_pages/en/new-members.md

 - Schedule check-ins
 - Answer your questions
-- Connect you with activities and more comrades!
+- Connect you with activities and comrades

 {% include comp-button.html text="Sign up for Rose Buddies" link="http://bit.ly/getrosebuddy" %}